ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 Analyses that require atomic velocity data have an option to interpolate this data from atomic positions.
-By default, no interpolation is performed and instead MDANSE attempts to use the velocities stored int the NetCDF trajectory.
+By default, no interpolation is performed and instead MDANSE attempts to use the velocities stored int the HDF trajectory.
 Of course, depending on the way your simulation was set up, it is possible that the atoms velocities were not even stored in the output.
 It is still possible to derive the velocities of atoms from their positions at known time intervals, which is the subject of this